Season 1, Episode 8: “As You Sow, so You Shall Reap”

 Oh, and they’re found where the nuclear power plant is about to be built.
 No coincidence, surely.

 H.G.
 Tannhaus (Christian Steyer) gets a visit from the stranger (Andreas Pietschmann), they speak of travelling through time, black holes, so on.
-The scientist talks about the triquetra, that symbol from the Emerald Tablet that I assumed was runic, Celtic, something like that.
-It is the trinity knot.
-And this helps explain some of what’s going on concerning the time travel here.
+The scientist talks about the triquetra a.k.a the Trinity Knot.
+This helps explain some of what’s going on concerning the time travel here.
 At the very same moment, across space and time, Ulrich Nielsen (Oliver Masucci) is going further into the caves.
 He finds the red rope, strung along the rocks, connected someplace.
 He hears a rush of wind.
 He soon finds the wormhole door with the triquetra on it.

 And he goes through.